 A Map of Poinsett County, Arkansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 The Poinsett County Courthouse is located in Harrisburg, Arkansas.
 It was reported loss of all records in a courthouse fire Sept.
 1873, but complete since that time.
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Poinsett county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Poinsett County Clerk of Circuit Court has Court Records from 1873, Land Records from 1873 and Divorce Records are maintained among the equity records (Divorces issued prior to 1950 are located here.
 Divorces issued after 1950 can be found at the Arkansas Department of Public Health.
 The County Clerk of Circuit Court is the clerk of the circuit, chancery court, and juvenile court and usually acts as the ex-officio recorder of the county.
 The duties of the clerk are to maintain a record of all proceedings of the circuit, chancery and juvenile courts and to prepare the dockets for courts.
 They are also the ex-officio county recorder; and is responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within the county.